 HERE IS MY REMEDY:

 First I bought a loose leaf spring binder with an alphabetical index and plenty of blank pages, along with a pencil with an eraser on the end.
-This become “The Book.Drawing of the fo'c'sle in the book.
+This become “Thee Book.Drawing of the fo'c'sle in the book.

 Second I made a rough drawing of every cabin on Britannia where things are stowed, which of course means everywhere!
-Starting with the fo’c’sle for example, we have two spacious storage compartments under the V births, a hanging locker to stab’d along with a set of four drawers and a cupboard above them.
+Starting with the fo’c’sle for example, we have two spacious storage compartments under the V births, a hanging locker to stab’d, along with a set of four drawers and a cupboard above them.
 There is a locker to port with four shelves and a second hanging locker.
-The bank of drawers and the locker with shelves needed a frontal sketch labeling them on the drawing as A,B.C, etc., Other storage compartment were done in the same way until I had an actual drawing of everywhere that items were stowed.
+The bank of drawers and the locker with shelves needed a frontal sketch labeling them on the drawing as A,B.C, etc., Other storage compartment were done in the same way, until I had an actual drawing of everywhere items were stowed.

 One fateful weekend we began the tedious and time consuming operation of cataloging every single item on Britannia.
 I never dreamed it would take four weekends and run into many hundreds of items, but I assure you my dear reader, if you have the same problem finding bits, then it will be well worth it, with many more hours saved in finding things in the future.

 Page W in the book.This is really a two person job, one calling out the item and location, the other writing it down, and this is where it becomes tedious.
 Every single part that is stored in every single drawer, shelf or locker must be cataloged in the appropriate page of the book.
-Many things have more than one name, so it also pays to call a nautical item by a simple generic term as well so that landlubbers who might be helping you can also locate it.
-For example: my numerous Jiffy bags of various sizes of wood plugs go under page W for Wood plugs and also under P for Plugs wood.
+Many things have more than one name, so it also pays to call a nautical item by a simple generic term as well, so that landlubbers who might be helping you can also locate it.
+For example: my numerous Jiffy bags of various sizes of wood plugs go under page W for Wood plugs, and also under P for Plugs wood.
 Thus they can be found in pages W and P in fo’c’sle cupboard C. It is then a simple matter to look at the fo’c’sle sketch and seeing which cupboard is C and bingo! it's that simple for anyone on the boat.
 Yes, a major advantage of the book is that everyone else in the crew can also locate things quickly.

 Every cabin or compartment where things or stored should to be itemized in this way, including outside lockers, deck boxes or lazarettes.
 How deep you delve into this process is up to you.
 I have a compartmented box of different sizes of electrical wire crimp fittings, that are all cataloged under the general name “electrical terminals,” and when I open the box I can easily choose the crimp terminal I want.
-But then I also have a compartmented box of many different small items that are all in the book individually.
+But then I also have a compartmented box of many different small items, that are all in the book individually.
 During this long process you may even find things you never knew you had, or a different place to where they should be.
 Whatever you do, just catalog it in your book, under as many An example of double meanings.separate headings as it takes to make them easier to identify.

 Being an Englishman living in America I have a secondary problem.
 Things are called different names by English sailors, (not to mention spelling), so if you happen to have a Brit’ on board as crew, then there is a further dimension to the book.
 Many of the nautical differences are explained in Viva La Difference.